 3603.1 General.
-In addition to a building permit, permits may be required from federal, state, or county agencies such as the United States Army Corps of Engineers or the North Carolina Department of Environmental and Natural Resources.
+In addition to a building permit, permits may be required from federal, state or county agencies such as, but not limited to, the United States Army Corps of Engineers or the Department of Environmental and Natural Resources.
 In cases of structures to be built on lakes operated by an electric utility for the generation of power, a permit from the operating utility may also be required.